 Vegan protein bars– These are easy to freeze as well.
-I like to warm them up in the toaster oven for a snack, then top with almond butter of even more healthy fat + protein.
+I like to warm them up in the toaster oven for a snack, then top with almond butter for even more healthy fat + protein.

 Herbalicious hummus– Super easy to make this vegan snack, then freeze.
 All you need to do is add in some fresh veggies when you’re ready to dig in.

 I’d love for you to leave a comment and share your fav muffins/breakfast to-go recipes!
 If you’re ready to overhaul your snack game, check out my Meal Planner.
-I’ve got dozens of snack recipes ready to share with you, along with weekly options to help meals, snacks, smoothies, and even desserts.
+I’ve got dozens of snack recipes ready to share with you, along with weekly options to help meals, smoothies, and even desserts.
 It’s as easy as sign in, download, and print!Print

 My whole family adores these strawberry-filled vegan muffins, but I definitely love them the most.
 These muffins bring back childhood peanut butter and jelly sandwiches in a sophisticated and more nutritious way.